Tyron18/TMapViews/TMapViews/TMapViews.iOS/README.md

 `GetViewForBindingOverlay` creates the overlay to be placed on the map for an `IBindingMapOverlay`, returning an `IBindingMKMapOverlay`.
 The `IBindingMKMapOverlay` is an extended `MKMapOverlay` that includes an `IBindingMapAnnotation Annotation` and a `MKOverlayRenderer Renderer`.
 The `Annotation` property will be set by the `BindingMKMapView` and does not need to be set by this method.
-The `Renderer` property must be set in order to render the overlay, it includes properties such as fill color and stroke width.
+The `Renderer` must then be set in the `OverlayRenderer` method, it includes properties such as fill color and stroke width.
     For more info on the render, check out the [Apple](https://developer.apple.com/documentation/mapkit/mkoverlayrenderer) and [Xamarin](https://developer.xamarin.com/api/type/MonoTouch.MapKit.MKOverlayRenderer/) documentation.

 There are 4 included `IBindingMKMapOverlay`: